tryuuu/my-computeclass/README.md

 > Compute classes can target specific optimizations, like provisioning high-performance nodes or prioritizing cost-optimized configurations for cheaper running costs.
 Custom compute classes let you define profiles that GKE then uses to provision nodes that closely meet the requirements of specific workloads.

 ## Description
-This repositoty tries to make clone for Compute Class by using Kubebuilder for building an operator.
+This repositoty tries to make clone for Compute Class by using Kubebuilder to build an operator.

 ## Getting Started